 Working with Michael Page

-To help her secure a role in the Philippines, Mia was put in touch with Consultants from the Michael Page Philippines office through a mutual friend.“When I first began to speak with Rhiannon [Guilford, Associate Director, Michael Page Philippines], she knew right away, based on my profile, that I was a certain kind of HR practitioner.
-And she referred me to some interesting roles out of HR, such as strategy and programme management.
+To help her secure a role in the Philippines, Mia was put in touch with Consultants from the Michael Page Philippines office through a mutual friend.
+"When I first began to speak with Rhiannon [Guilford, Associate Director, Michael Page Philippines], she knew right away, based on my profile, that I was a certain kind of HR practitioner.
+And she referred me to some interesting roles out of HR, such as strategy and program management.
 I appreciated that she and Carla [Lastimosa, Director, Michael Page Philippines] had such a deep understanding of my field and could imagine what else I could do beyond what first comes to mind.”

 In the end, it was Michael Page’s extensive regional network and proven relationships with MNCs and other prominent companies in the Philippines that led to Mia choosing to work with us.